rkt/rkt/Documentation/build-configure.md

 #### `--enable-tpm`

-Logging to TPM is enabled by default, so it follows the "secure by default" principle.
+[Logging to the TPM][rkt-tpm] is enabled by default, following the "secure by default" principle.
+For logging to work, [TrouSerS](http://trousers.sourceforge.net/) is required.
-For it to work, [TrouSerS](http://trousers.sourceforge.net/) is required.
+Use `--enable-tpm=auto` to conditionally enable the feature.

-Use 'auto' to enable it conditionally.
+[rkt-tpm]: devel/tpm.md